ambatlle/tasks-demo/backend/README.md

 This integration is regitered on [TasksApplication.initialize](./cat/../src/main/java/cat/ambatlle/tasks/TasksApplication.java).

-_**Note:** Due the backends simplicity and to avoid over-engineering it has not been used interfaces, favoring implementation over interface.
+_**Note:** Due the backends simplicity and to avoid over-engineering no interfaces have been used, favoring implementation over interface.
 Too get a lighter coupling, it could be done with implementations following the required interfaces._

+## CORS

+To make it simplier the backend configures a CORS policy that allows access from everywhere.
+And improvement could be configure it to only allow connections from trusted origins.

+The CORS configuration can be seen at [TasksApplication.configureCors](./cat/../src/main/java/cat/ambatlle/tasks/TasksApplication.java) method.

 ## Resources